Kanazawa Geisha Districts Compared: Higashi Chaya, Nishi Chaya & Kazuemachi

 Which district is best at night?

-Kazuemachi is the most atmospheric for an evening stroll, while Nishi Chaya also feels especially appealing around dusk.
-If you want lantern-lit scenery and a quieter mood, Kazuemachi is the strongest choice.
+Kazuemachi is the most atmospheric for an evening stroll, while Nishi Chaya can also feel especially appealing around dusk.
+If you want lantern-lit scenery and a quieter riverside mood, Kazuemachi is the strongest choice.

 Can I see a geisha walking in Kanazawa?